Rage (1966 film): Plot

 Dr. Reuben lives alone with his dog at the medical clinic in a small Mexican town.
 An alcoholic, he blames himself for the death of his wife and baby in childbirth.
-He refuses to treat Maria, who likely needs a Caesarean section.
+He refuses to treat Maria, who is pregnant and likely to need a Caesarean section.
 Maria's husband, Pancho, works for a nearby construction crew.
-Pancho's co-worker Fortunato complains that his cat has been acting unusual.
-The cat bites Reuben's dog.
-The dog later bites Reuben.
+Pancho's co-worker Fortunato complains that his cat has been acting unusually.
+The cat bites Reuben's dog, and the dog later bites Reuben.

 A supply truck brings a group of women into town as "entertainment" for the workers.
 One of them, Perla, is attracted to Reuben, but he shows no interest.
 The next morning the women leave town, but Reuben finds Perla asleep on his examination table.
 It will be ten days before Perla can leave on the next supply truck.

 Fortunato is brought into town by his fellow workers to see Reuben.
-He is delirious, restrained by ropes, foaming at the mouth.
+He is delirious, restrained with ropes and foaming at the mouth.
 Reuben concludes the man has rabies and cannot be cured.
 Fortunato dies that evening.

 Ten days later, Perla plans to leave, but makes one last effort to befriend Reuben.
 He rebuffs her again, explaining that he blames himself, not her, for his sour attitude.

 Pancho arrives in a horse-drawn cart and tells Reuben that Maria is having contractions.
 Reuben follows Pancho in his Jeep.
 On the way, Reuben's dog rabidly attacks Pancho's horse.
 Reuben shoots the dog and realizes he himself must be infected.
 Counting the days back to the dog's bite, he realizes he has only 48 hours to be treated before it is too late.
-Pancho grabs Reuben's gun and threatens to shoot him if he does not first attend to his wife.
-Reuben drives off.
+Pancho grabs Reuben's gun and threatens to shoot him if he does not first attend to his wife, but Reuben drives off.